cannonkeys/ck-docs/docs/photon-build-guide.md

      - A) Please follow the quick guide in the [flashing section of the user guide](/photon-user-guide/#flashing) for instructions on how to flash the latest firmware.
 - Q) I am unable to connect to ZMK Studio even after inputting the unlocking keybind, how do I connect?
      - A) Please follow the quick guide in the [flashing section of the user guide](/photon-user-guide/#flashing) for instructions on how to flash the latest firmware.
+- Q) My knob is not working correctly, how do I get it working?
+     - A) Please follow the quick guide in the [flashing section of the user guide](/photon-user-guide/#flashing) for instructions on how to flash the latest firmware.
+- Q) What is the knob bound to/control?
+     - A) By default, the knob turns volume down when turned left, volume up when turned right, and mutes when pressed in.
+To customize furhter, you will need to compile your own firmware using our [ZMK Module](https://github.com/cannonkeys/zmk-cannonkeys-keyboards) on GitHub.

 ### User Guide
 For information on how to use the wireless BT functionality and toggle switch for Windows and Mac modes, check out the [Photon user guide](/photon-user-guide).